Saumy-Anand-ctrl/VITYARTHI-AIML-PROJECT/STATEMENT.md

 OBJECTIVE
 The main objective of this project is to:
-- Develop a predictive model for house prices
+- Develop a predictive model for house prices by applying machine learning concept
-- Apply machine learning concepts learned in the course
 - Provide a simple tool for estimating property values